audiotheme/audiotheme/README.md

 ## Retrieving options

-To retrieve a theme option, you can use `audiotheme_get_option` and pass in the option name and optionally a default value if the option is empty.
+To retrieve a theme option, you can use `audiotheme_get_option` and pass in the option name and optionally a default value in case the option is empty.
 Example below:

 ```php
 <?php audiotheme_get_option( 'logo_url', 'http://example.com/images/default_logo.png' ); ?>